augustapop/BingMainPage/README.md

 Steps:

-1)Navigate to Item’s Page
+1)Navigate to  Page

-2)Validate the price

-3)Click Buy It Now button

-4)On the SignIn page, click Continue as a guest

-5)Fill Shipping Info

-6)Validate Subtotal price

-7) Click Continue button

-8) Validate Total price
+2)Find the text  box where you want to insert the title

-Running the Tests:
+3)Write the title

-1)Tests without Facade Design Pattern
+4)Press the button search

+5)Validate the number of items found

+1)Tests SearchTextInBing_First

-Download Zip and run EbayPurchase_without_PurchaseFaceade_Tests.cs https://github.com/augustapop/FacadeEbay/blob/master/FacadeEbay/EbayPurchase_without_PurchaseFaceade_Tests.cs
+Download Zip and run https://github.com/augustapop/BingMainPage/blob/master/BingMainPage/BingTest.cs

-2)Tests with Facade Design Pattern
+2)Tests SeacrchTextInBing_Second

-Download Zip and run EbayPurchase_Facade_Tests.cs https://github.com/augustapop/FacadeEbay/blob/master/FacadeEbay/EbayPurchase_Facade_Tests.cs
+Download Zip and run https://github.com/augustapop/BingMainPage/blob/master/BingMainPage/BingTest.cs

 The classes and objects participating in this pattern are: